 An early start, this is the biggest day scheduled for this island excursion, not so hard to get away before 8 00 am, although it was 7 58 am when I checked.

-The day started with a 400m climb, that’s OK, a few clouds today, around 300m it’s into the scrubby stuff which means one thing: welcome to the claggy mud once again.
+The day started with a 400 m climb, that’s okay.
+A few clouds today, around 300 m it’s into the scrubby stuff which means one thing: welcome to the claggy mud once again.
 Just before the top of Doughboy Hill there’s some big views back to the bay, there’s cloud forming over the Tin Range to the south and basically there’s low cloud whistling around my ears, time for the gloves and second beenie.

-The top is heathland for a few k, it’s boggy, but doesn’t receive the traffic of Adams Hill of two days ago, somehow I manage to avoid most of the deep stuff.
+The top is heathland for a few kilometres.
+It’s boggy, but doesn’t receive the traffic of Adams Hill of two days ago, somehow I manage to avoid most of the deep stuff.
 I take the high risk, quick passage through, approach, dancing on the roots which are attached to more solid substrate.
 If you lost momentum and picked and chose the perfect route there might be a fair extra time taken getting around these bogs.

 My skip-through-the-bog method has one notable failure.
 I’m stuck knee-deep in the dank slime.
 Care needs to be taken to extract the limbs without full dislocation of my knee.
 There’s fair suction in the swamp but I remain with good fortune the remainder of the day.